Firtha/React-Drizzle-Solidity-Truffle/README.md

 5- Edit the file drizzleOptions.js and add the lines for importing and using your newly added smart contract.

+6- Edit the file MyComponent.js and add the lines for importing and using your newly added smart contract.

-6- Compile your smart contract and deploy it on your Ganache with 'truffle compile && truffle migrate --reset'.
+7- Compile your smart contract and deploy it on your Ganache with 'truffle compile && truffle migrate --reset'.

 ### Launching the UI
 Using Drizzle to build your smart contract UI is pretty simple but requires to proceed in its logic (along with React's logic).